Ecohydraulics/flusstools-docs/docs/fuzzycorr.rst

 Basics
 ~~~~~~~

-The following code block exemplifies the usage of *fuzzycore* to explore the correlation between two (e.g., observed and modeled) maps (in *GeoTIFF* format):
+The following code block exemplifies the usage of *fuzzycorr* to explore the fuzzy correlation between two (e.g., observed and modeled) maps (in *GeoTIFF* format):

 .. code:: python

    from flusstools import fuzzycorr as fc
-   # Bea - please complete

 Example (showcase)